SMesh: Radio Sensor Networks to Support Fire Management

 Cutting-Edge Technology

-Deploying a network of low-cost, low-power environmental sensors connected via radio to monitor fire and smoke in remote areas.
+Deploying a network of low-cost, low-power environmental sensors connected via radio to monitor fire and smoke during controlled burns.

 Environmental Impact

-Providing real-time data to land managers to optimize prescribed burns and minimize smoke exposure.
+Providing real-time and forecasted data to land managers to optimize prescribed burns and minimize smoke exposure.

 Interdisciplinary Collaboration